 A vendor arranges seafood in his store on November 19, 2025, in Tokyo, Japan.
 Photo: IC

 A Reuters survey released on Thursday showed that Japanese companies said strained diplomatic relations with China are their primary concern as they head into 2026, followed closely by US trade policies.
-Chinese analysts believe the findings underscore growing alarm within Japan’s business community after Prime Minister Sanae Takaichi’s erroneous remarks on the Taiwan question, warning that such remarks could inflict significant damage on Japanese firms.
+Chinese analysts said that the findings underscore growing alarm within Japan's business community as Prime Minister Sanae Takaichi pursues an increasingly confrontational China policy.

-Asked what makes companies most concerned when forecasting business conditions next year, a quarter of survey respondents chose ties with China, while 22 percent picked US trade policies, according to Reuters.
+Asked what makes companies most concerned when forecasting business conditions next year, one-quarter of survey respondents chose ties with China, while 22 percent picked US trade policies, according to Reuters.

 Japan's corporate concerns emerged against the backdrop of China-Japan relations hitting rock bottom, a downturn triggered by Takaichi's erroneous remarks last month on the Taiwan question, experts said.